frankdilo/FDStatusBarNotifierView/README.md

 ## Manually hide

-If can specify a `timeOnScreen` that automatically hide the notifier.
-You also have the ability to manualy hide it (e.g., in case of you use it for network activity), to do so you have to set the `timeOnScreen = kTimeOnScreenManuallyHide` and when your done you call `- hide:`.
+In some circumstances (e.g., informing the user of network activities), you may want to manually hide the component.

+To do so just set the `manuallyHide` property to `YES`.
+Then hide calling the `hide` method.

+    notifierView.manuallyHide = YES;

+    // do some stuff

+    [notifierView hide];

 ## More